Danny041291/Cross-Platform-Mobile-Applications-With-NativeScript-Core-And-TypeScript/README.md

-# A-Simple-Cross-Platform-Mobile-Application-With-NativeScript-And-TypeScript
+# A-Simple-Cross-Platform-Mobile-Application-With-NativeScript-Core
-A simple cross platform mobile application with NativeScript and TypeScript
+A simple cross platform mobile application with NativeScript Core